-The TouchUx interface provides the Reflection TouchUx user experience.
-Reflection runs on Microsoft Windows devices or other devices (Apple iPad or Android) that are accessing sessions running on a Citrix server.
-This mode includes an on-screen terminal keyboard that can be set as a transparent overlay or docked in a separate pane.
+The Tablet interface provides a mobile user experience for tablet users who are accessing sessions running on a Citrix server.
+The Tablet includes an on-screen terminal keyboard that can be set as a transparent overlay or docked in a separate pane.

 A Classic interface option provides an interface that is familiar to users of previous versions of Reflection.
 This mode is recommended only if you are upgrading from a previous version.When using the Classic UI, only one document can be open in a workspace, and other features may not be available.

 Most of your work in Reflection will be done in the application frame, which is called the workspace.

 You can configure your workspace with several different types of "look and feel" settings that provide different ways to access the workspace menu, which contains layout options, application and document settings, and a list of recent documents.

 The Steps to open your workspace settings dialog box depend on your User Interface Mode.